 Contact Us Now to Discuss Your Metal on Metal Hip Case

-Maglio Christopher and Toale, P.A. is a national leader in metal on metal hip liability lawsuits.
+Mctlaw is a national leader in metal-on-metal hip liability lawsuits.
 We have contacts within the orthopedic community and extensive medical and technical knowledge about these defective orthopedic hip replacements.

 Our attorneys have sued almost all of the manufacturers in the orthopedic industry.
 In fact, our firm filed the FIRST metal-on-metal hip lawsuit in the United States.